 - Add Plant-Based Protein: Add a boost of protein to the vegan slaw by adding 1 cup of cooked edamame.
 It will taste delicious and the bright green color will add even more color to this already colorful dish.

-- What can I do with the cilantro stems?
-Don’t throw out the cilantro stems, they’re 100% edible and contain a lot of flavor!
+Don't throw out the cilantro stems, they're 100% edible and contain a lot of flavor!
 Just chop up the stems and add it to the coleslaw or you can use the stems to make this vegan chipotle mayo.

 - Use a bag of pre-shredded cabbage or carrots to save time and make this vegan slaw even easier to assemble.